Chaoses-Ib/DirectoryOpus/Manual/basic_concepts/explorer_replacement.md

 One of the key features of Directory Opus is its *Explorer Replacement* mode.

+> [!NOTE]
-\<WRAP round info\> To clarify exactly what we mean by Explorer Replacement:
+>  To clarify exactly what we mean by Explorer Replacement:

-Whenever an action is taken that would ordinarily result in a File Explorer window opening, a Directory Opus window (Lister) will open instead. \</WRAP\>
+Whenever an action is taken that would ordinarily result in a File Explorer window opening, a Directory Opus window (Lister) will open instead.

 ##### Activating Explorer Replacement